Frequently Asked Bamboo Questions

 What is a Field Specimen?

 These are larger plants that are unavailable for delivery by UPS.
 Typical sizes are 15 gallon (10′-15′ tall) and 30 gallon (15′-25′ tall).
 They can be picked up at our nursery or we will be happy to deliver them personally on one of our trucks and trailers.
-Please contact us for a quote.
+See our wholesale sizes page for more details.

 How many plants are in a container?